basintim/BlobTools2-Visualization-Workflow-for-Metagenomic-Binning/blobtools2-visualization-tutorial.md

 ## 📁 Project Structure

-The following assumes your working directories on the GACRC cluster are structured like so:
+The following shows your working directories on the GACRC cluster are structured like so:

 ```
 /scratch/bas42855/blobtools_output/